TEMPORARY PROTECTION VISAS (TPV/SHEV)

 During that 3.5 years, you or a family member must have been:

-One of the main issues that can arise with a TPV or SHEV Visa application is difficulty of showing that you continue to hold a well founded fear of persecution for reason of race, religion, nationality, imputed political opinion or membership of a particular social group.
+One of the main issues that can arise with a TPV/ SHEV Visa application is difficulty of showing that you continue to hold a well-founded fear of persecution for reason of race, religion, nationality, imputed political opinion or membership of a particular social group.
 Additionally, there are stringent identity and character requirements which can complicate your application process.

 The agents at Summit Migration are experts in this area, specialising in drafting legal arguments that use country information, expert opinion and case law to give your application the best chance of success.

-Our Immigration Lawyers can advise you on which Protection Visa Pathway is best for you, and with demonstrating to the Department of Home Affairs that you are in a genuine, ongoing relationship.
+Our Immigration Lawyers can advise you on which Protection Visa Pathway is best for you, and with demonstrating to the Department of Home Affairs that you meet the convention definition of a refugee.
 Please contact us today for further information and advice.